-With reopening on the horizon, I thought it would be prudent to finally share my best SeaWorld San Diego tips and tricks.
+With the park open now on select days, you’ll want to read my best SeaWorld San Diego tips and tricks.
 As I’ve mentioned repeatedly, it’s the theme park that I’m asked about the most.
 The reason is that there are rides and play areas for toddlers, roller coasters for teens, and lots to do for ages in between.

 I’ve been visiting since I was a kid and can actually see the entire park from my backyard.
 Therefore, information is based on multiple visits, not a one-time experience.